 When possible, the development of joint academic programs between the partner universities and the exchange of teaching content and methods should also play a role.

-The following individuals can be financially funded by the Erasmus+ Program:
+The following individuals can participate once per academic year and be financially funded by the Erasmus+ Program:

 - Professors and lecturers with a contract with RWTH Aachen